Medial Collateral Ligament (MCL)

 You may hear a popping sound when the MCL tears.

 A few hours after injury the affected area might begin to show signs of bruising.
 You may also encounter difficulty when trying to bend your knee.
-It’s likely your knee will be sore and swell due to inflammation.
+It’s likely your knee will be sore and swell.
 Pain tends to run along the inside edge of the knee when the MCL is damaged.

 You may also feel unstable, as though your knee could buckle to the side.